-To troubleshoot this issue, the user should clear their browser cache and try to access any website using HTTP (at this time, bing.com supports the use of unencrypted HTTP).
+To troubleshoot this issue, the user should clear their browser cache and try to access any website using HTTP.
 If the issue persists, ensure that the client has a valid IP configuration, and troubleshoot for other possible network issues.

 Blank Page Loads Instead of Splash Page

 Since Splash pages rely on cookies to function, a blank page will appear if cookies are not enabled on the user's web browser.
 This is most common on mobile devices, but can be configured on any modern browser.

 To resolve this issue, ensure that cookies are enabled in the web browser.
 Please refer to browser-specific documentation for details:

 Splash Page Loads but Post-Splash URL Doesn't On Android